 If the government still finds enough evidence that a particular taxpayer had any tax or tax deficiency.
-This letter is proposed assessment within ten (10) days after the end of the discussion.
+This letter is a proposed assessment within ten (10) days after the end of the discussion.

 You must respond within fifteen (15) days from the Preliminary Assessment Notice date during this stage.
 Failure to respond within the response will be considered final.
 Once the findings are considered final, a Formal Letter of Demand and Final Assessment Notice (FLD/FAN) is issued.

 If you respond to disagreements within those days, you will issue an FLD/FAN 15 days from the date of your filings or submission of supporting documents.